MostAwesomeDude/construct/docs/meta.rst

 Refering to inlined constructs
 ============================

+If you need to refer to a subcon like Enum, that was inlined in the struct (and therefore wasnt assigned to any variable in the namespace), you can access it as Struct attribute under same name.
+This feature is particularly handy when using Enums and EnumFlags.

+>>> d = Struct(
+...     "animal" / Enum(Byte, giraffe=1),
+... )
+>>> d.animal.giraffe
+'giraffe'

-If you need to refer to a size of a field, that was inlined in same struct (and therefore wasnt assigned to any variable in namespace), you can use a special "_subcons" context entry that contains all Struct members.
-Note that you need to use a lambda (because this expression is not supported).
+If you need to refer to the size of a field, that was inlined in the same struct (and therefore wasnt assigned to any variable in the namespace), you can use a special "_subcons" context entry that contains all Struct members.
+Note that you need to use a lambda (because `this` expression is not supported).

 >>> d = Struct(
 ...     "count" / Byte,